SuiteBee/aMazeGen/README.md

 This one was more difficult to implement.
 Eller's algorithm starts at the top and works row by row keeping track of connected sets as it goes.
 For the first row, every cell belongs to its own set.
 For each subsequent row it will randomly remove vertical walls between cells if they do not belong to the same set.
 If a wall is removed, the two sets are merged into one.
 For that same row it will then randomly remove the bottom wall maintaining that each set has at least one exit downwards.
 The cells below where the wall was removed will be added to that set and for the next row, cells without a set will become new sets.
 This will continue with each row until the last, where instead of randomly removing vertical walls it will remove the wall if the cells belong to disjointed sets so that all cells in the final row will be a part of one singular set.

 That is a lot to wrap your head around, but in its complexity are some benefits.
 This is the only algorithm that can generate endless mazes in linear time and even maintain its minimal memory requirements by only needing to keep track of the sets for the previous and current row.
-Trying to illustrate what is happening here is tricky, however I decided to color cells belonging to new sets red, cells that were an extension of a set pink and cells we no longer need to keep track of white.
+Trying to illustrate what is happening here is tricky, however I decided to color cells belonging to new sets red, cells that were an extension of a set pink and cells that are processed and completed white.

 ![ellers](https://github.com/user-attachments/assets/bb4c651a-6e11-495b-b59f-76ad523666fc)